mongodb-industry-solutions/retail-unified-commerce/backend/advanced-search-ms/README.md

 > **Brand Amplification in options 2–4:**
 > Clients may optionally provide a list of brands with a boost level (`1`, `2`, or `3`) to prioritize those brands in the ranking.
+> Boosts can be defined for:
+> - A brand alone (e.g., `"brand": "Plum"`).
+> - A brand within specific categories (e.g., `"brand": "Plum", "categories": ["Face Care", "Hair Care"]`).
+>
+> This allows for fine-grained control: promote a brand across all its products, or only in targeted verticals.
+>
 > If the `brandAmplification` field is not provided, the search runs normally without amplification.
-> This is especially useful for real-time retail scenarios, such as highlighting promoted brands during weekly campaigns or meeting vendor sales targets.

 ---